ivanovdian/intel_image_classify_cnn/model_card.md

 **Model Architecture:** The model is a modified dynamic and enhanced LeNet-5, with the following changes:
 - Input colour mages are not resized to match the input requirement of the CNN.
 The imaeges are with various dimations dimensions smallest, 76x150 to biggest 150x150 pixels.
+- A third convolutional layer is added for better training performance.
 - Dynamically adjust the first fully connected layer if necessary to accomodate the various sapes and size of the images.
 - The final fully connected layer is modified to output predictions for six classes noted above.
 - The Adam optimizer is used instead of SGD for better convergence and performance.